IBS and Bladder Problems

-IBS is a common digestive disorder that affects around 11% of the population.
+Irritable bowel syndrome (IBS) is a common digestive disorder that affects around 11% of the population.
 It often occurs alongside other conditions, including fibromyalgia, migraines, anxiety and depression.
 But can IBS also cause urinary problems?
+We will explore the link between IBS and bladder problems in detail.

 Most experts classify IBS as a functional digestive disorder.
 This means it is due to dysfunction in the way the bowel works, rather than any physical defects or damage.